 Whether or not you're married to the mother of your child or you've become a father through adoption, once you've established paternity, you have certain rights and responsibilities regarding the raising of your child.
 One of these responsibilities, providing care for your child, includes your right to review and receive copies of your child's school and medical records.
 Both federal and state law apply to this right.

 Continue below to learn more about a father's rights to school and medical records and other considerations that can affect these rights.

-In order to guide your child through his or her education, you may wish to review your child's school records.
-Your ability to review your child's school records can provide you with important information needed to ensure your child receives a quality education.
+In order to guide your child through their education, you may wish to review their school records.
+After all, these records can provide you with important information needed to ensure that your child receives a quality education.